 The one place where you will incur consistent transaction costs is options trading.
 However, transaction costs for options at each institution are comparably quite low.
 Both Fidelity and Schwab charge $0.65 per options contract, while Vanguard charges up to $1.
 Keep in mind that these are contract fees, not commissions.

 It’s worth noting that these fee schedules don’t include the charges you’ll incur for owning shares of certain funds.
-Fidelity has a wide variety of funds with no expense ratio, and both Vanguard and Schwab have average expense ratios that are a lot lower than the industry standard.
+Fidelity has a wide variety of funds with no expense ratios, and both Vanguard and Schwab have average expense ratios that are a lot lower than the industry standard.

 Vanguard vs. Fidelity vs. Schwab: Services and Features

 When comparing investments and brokerage accounts from Vanguard vs. Fidelity vs. Schwab, you will find a relatively similar suite of services.
 As mentioned before, each institution allows clients to trade individual equities fee-free.
-Each also offers a wide range of accounts, including 401(k)s, 529 plans, custodial accounts, a variety of individual retirement accounts (IRAs), joint accounts and more.
+Each also offers a wide range of accounts, including 401(k)s,529 plans, custodial accounts, a variety of individual retirement accounts (IRAs),joint accounts and more.

 Each of the three institutions has $0 investment minimums for most accounts.
 However, Vanguard does have minimums for some of its mutual funds, typically ranging from $1,000 to $3,000.
 This is fairly competitive, as other funds have even higher minimums.